-1. Successful completion of the Comprehensive Exam.
-The department will notify the student with specific date and time of the exam.
+1. The graduate program student must successfully complete the Comprehensive Final Examination.
+The Teacher Education Department will notify the student with the specific date and time of the exam.

-3. Prior to commencement, the Missouri Southern State University Registrar's Office will mail commencement information, which will contain a form to order cap, gown, and hood.
+3. Prior to commencement, the Missouri Southern State University Registrar's Office will mail commencement information, which will contain a form to order academic regalia.

-4. A one-time, graduation fee will be assessed and must be paid, even if the student does not participate in the commencement exercise.
+4. A one-time, graduation fee will be assessed and must be paid,regardless of student participation in the commencement exercise.